 - 1. Read carefully through this internship information packet and the course syllabus that is included.
 You are responsible for meeting all requirements for setting up and completing the internship successfully.
-If you have any questions about this process, see the graduate program director. - Identify a suitable internship placement site.
+If you have any questions about this process, see the graduate program director. - 2.
+Identify a suitable internship placement site.
 Placements that are unrelated to the disciplinary field, that include family member supervisors, or that are done from home will not be considered suitable for the internship experience.
 The number of work hours required for TEC 5900 is minimally 150 hours (50 hours per credit hour), so make sure your placement will allow you to satisfy the course requirement. - 3.
 When a suitable site has been identified, make an appointment to meet with the graduate program director.
 Bring your completed internship packet to this meeting.
 The packet must include: (a) a proposal cover sheet, (b) a 1-2 page typed proposal per syllabus instructions, (c) the signed verification form, and (d) a map with driving directions to your internship site.
 You will also need to fill out the STBE Internship Form following this meeting.
 The Internship Administrator will use this information to generate your internship contract. - 4.
 Once the Internship Administrator receives the STBE Internship Form submission and receives the approved proposal from the Graduate Director, a contract will be emailed to you with instructions.
 This contract must be reviewed and signed by you and your internship employer. - 5.
 If you are seeking an international internship, the placement must be certified through the Office of International Education and Development (OIED) located in the Student Union.
 You must complete required paperwork, purchase international health and accident insurance as required by the UNC System, attend a mandatory pre-departure orientation session, and pay an administrative fee. - 6.
 Once the contract has been sent back to the Internship Administrator, it will be moved on to complete the approval process.
 You will not need to register for TEC 5900.
 You will be automatically enrolled, and charged a small fee for a professional liability insurance policy.
 For insurance purposes, work may not commence at the internship site until you receive the confirmation email from the Registrar's Office.

-VERIFICATION & S SIGNATURE: I verify that I have read and I understand the terms of this internship packet, and that to the best of $\label{eq:my-knowledge} \mbox{ my knowledge have met the requirements}$ for enrolling in Internship hours.
-I verify that I nave a minimum GPA that is above 3.0, and that there are no hold is on my account at this time.
-Print name Signature
+VERIFICATION & SIGNATURE: I verify that I have read and d understand the terms of this internship packet, my knowledge have met the requirements that is above 3.0, and that there are no hold for enrolling in Internship hours.
+I verify that I is on my account at this time: Print name Signature